borgateo/insta-organizer/README.md

 ### Run tasks with gulp
 - Run `gulp watch` for live compiling SCSS and JS
 - Run `gulp build` for building
+You can find all the tasks in the `gulp` folder

 ### Unit test
 To test the models you can run: